OverviewWelcome! This article is for anyone who wants to learn how a Pear Deck Lesson works, from start to finish.

 This is especially helpful when you didn’t complete the lesson or students were absent from class.
 Student-Paced Mode lets students navigate through the slides at their own pace and respond to all of the Interactive Slides.
 Later, their answers can be viewed by reopening the Projector and Dashboard Views, so you can talk about their answers the next day in class.

-- Publish Student Takeaways™ (a Premium feature, available when you log into Pear Deck with a Google account)
+- Publish Student Takeaways™ (a Premium feature, available when you log in with Google)

 When the Session is over, you can give each student personalized notes.
 This is best when you want students to review all the content from the lesson and reflect on their own answers.
 Since a Takeaway™ is a Google Doc, you can easily share it with parents or tutors when a student needs help at home.

 Review responses later

 When the Session is over, there are more ways to review and provide feedback to your students.